How to be heard in a noisy world? The 1 Simple Solution

 - Using the same language as everyone else makes them feel like they belong to the group.
 And having a sense of belonging is important to them.
 (Exchanging your identity and individuality in order to fit in, is a very high price to pay)

-The benefits of developing Your Voice
+The Benefits of Developing Your Voice as Your #1 Solution

 While the pressure to conform and fit in is huge, it also overshadows the benefits of developing your voice.
 And it does take courage to take that step.

-Not only do you enjoy the freedom to discover your unique voice and express yourself in way that feels aligned with who you are and what you do, it makes it so much easier for those looking for you to find you.
+Not only do you enjoy the freedom to discover your unique voice and express yourself in the way that feels aligned with who you are and what you do, it makes it so much easier for those looking for you to find you.
 As I’ve already pointed out in relation to your story, your voice is also your USP.

 Because your voice acts like an antenna for those on your wavelength.
 They are the people already tuned into the service or product you provide and how it can help them.
 When you speak in your own voice, not only does it resonate with the right audience.
 It automatically positions you as the easily-found expert in your field.